 The general population still doesn’t have enough access to specialists.
 Even if they go to general physicians and hospitals, they get referred to standard procedures such as chemotherapy and radiation therapy.
 In fact, credible and qualified second opinions were really hard to source, until a new wave of internet-enabled services made it possible to connect patients with specialists and multidisciplinary panels of oncologists.

 At Onco.com, we offer single consultations with domestic & international oncologists, as well as a tumor-board review for advanced cases, for patients who wish to have their ongoing cancer treatment reviewed.
 In a reference that Jobs would have probably humored, we are trying to intervene as an ‘Autocorrect’ service for cancer treatments around the world, with the availability of an unbiased consultation/treatment being our top priority.

 Any patient, irrespective of the stage of their diagnosis/treatment, can send us their existing medical data and receive an accurate analysis of their treatment, and we will revert with any necessary course corrections, as well as suggestions about possible clinical trial engagements that can really make a difference.
-Not being affiliated to any hospital or treatment centre allows us to be focused only on the right advice for cancer patients, and lets us push forward into a world where everyone has access to the the diagnostic advantages that helped Steve Jobs live for 8 more years.
+Not being affiliated to any hospital or treatment centre allows us to be focused only on the right advice for cancer patients, and lets us push forward into a world where everyone has access to the diagnostic advantages that helped Steve Jobs live for eight more years.

 Want to know more?
 Visit us at www.onco.com to learn about our services or to sign up for a customised consultation with an expert oncologist.